paulonteri/blog-posts/ckqjig49502cya6s1e7so1l3k.md

 * Open Source is a Habit.
 Nurturing this habit changes your identity as a Developer - *Prosper Otemuyiwa.*

 As I finish, I’d like to greatly thank the **Open Source Festival 2020** organisers and the **Open Source Community Africa**.
-From the great speakers, wonderful keynotes, fantastic breakout sessions and the amazing content the had to offer.
+From the great speakers, wonderful keynotes, fantastic breakout sessions and the amazing content they had to offer.
 I learned a lot.
 I actually wrote most part of the first draft of this article on my flight back home from the festival.

 ### What Next?

 1. Learn how to use git on your favourite text editor instead of on the command line.

-1. Find **open-source projects** that interest you and try contributing to them as often as possible.
+2. Find **open-source projects** that interest you and try contributing to them as often as possible.

-1. Continue loving VS Code.
+3. Continue loving VS Code.

-1. Try out Nigerian Jollof.
+4. Try out Nigerian Jollof.
 I first had it this year, 2020, and it was the best!

-1. Let’s connect.
-Let’s talk Open-Source, React, Django and anything software development on [*Twitter](https://twitter.com/paulonteri)* and [*LinkedIn](https://www.linkedin.com/in/paulonteri/)*.
+5. Let’s connect.
+Let’s talk Open-Source, React, Django and anything software development on [Twitter](https://twitter.com/paulonteri) and [LinkedIn](https://www.linkedin.com/in/paulonteri/).
-> # This is my **first article**.
+> This is my **first article**  🙂.
-> # Please feel free to give me a clap, share the article and offer me some [feedback](https://twitter.com/paulonteri).
+> Please feel free to comment, share the article and offer me some [feedback](https://twitter.com/paulonteri).
-> # Thanks for your valuable time.
+> Thanks for your valuable time.
-> # Goodbye.
+> Goodbye.

-📝 Save this story in [Journal](https://usejournal.com/?utm_source=medium.com&utm_medium=noteworthy_blog&utm_campaign=tech&utm_content=guest_post_read_later_text).

-👩‍💻 Wake up every Sunday morning to the week’s most noteworthy stories in Tech waiting in your inbox.
-[Read the Noteworthy in Tech newsletter](https://usejournal.com/newsletter/noteworthy-in-tech/?utm_source=medium.com&utm_medium=noteworthy_blog&utm_campaign=tech&utm_content=guest_post_text).